Murray Access and Inclusion Group

 - The same opportunities as other people to participate in any public consultation by a public authority

-The Shire of Murray’s latest Disability Access and Inclusion Plan can be found in the downloads panel on the right.
+The Shire of Murray’s latest Access and Inclusion Plan can be found in the downloads panel below.